Trains from Milan

 Couchette car.

-Option 2, Milan to Amsterdam via Paris - means crossing Paris, but it's sometimes the cheapest option
+Option 2, Milan to Amsterdam via Paris - means crossing Paris, but can be the cheapest option

 Option 3, Milan to Amsterdam with overnight stop in Zurich - breaks up the journey nicely